 I first heard the HW-K950 at CES 2016 and was decidedly underwhelmed.
 Whether it was due to it being a preproduction sample, or just too noisy in the listening room, the sound quality did not win me over.
 I heard it again later last year during a visit to Samsung's new California audio labs and had a vastly different experience.
 Apparently after CES, the audio engineers at Samsung put the HW-K950 through a battery of tests, listening sessions and design tweaks to bring the system's sound quality up to the level of a flagship product before it entered production.
 I was looking forward to spending some time with the system using familiar material.

 I watched and listened to a number of movies in Dolby Atmos, both in 4K (Ultra HD Discs), on regular Blu-ray Disc and on the VUDU streaming app.
 One of my go-to discs for Dolby Atmos is the Diamond Luxe edition of "Gravity" on Blu-ray.
 A powerful crescendo opens the film, building to almost painful levels, then abruptly cuts to silence.
 Out of this void slowly emerges the sound of radio communications among astronauts and mission control personnel.
-On the Samsung soundbar you can pick out these individual voices as they span the entire three dimensional space, side to side, front to back, top to bottom, floating across through the room to match the space shuttle's position.
+On the Samsung soundbar you can pick out these individual voices as they span the entire three dimensional space, side to side, front to back, top to bottom, floating through the room to match the space shuttle's position.
 Later in the film (spoiler alert!), as the shuttle is bombarded with schrapnel and later still when the International Space Station is destroyed, all channels are used to full effect to create a menacing and truly immersive soundscape.
-And at the film's conclusion, buzzing insects and sweeping music again create a huge, side open soundscape that accentuates the emotional impact of the finale.
+And at the film's conclusion, buzzing insects and sweeping music again create a huge, wide open soundscape that accentuates the emotional impact of the finale.

 Moving on to the nightclub scene in "John Wick," the Samsung system did a nice job conveying the varying sonic signatures of the different floors, thanks to generous use of the height channels.
 The prolific gunfire throughout the film was also represented with suitable impact and visceral bass.
 On the 2015 Dolby Atmos demo disc, the track "Bailando" by Enrique Iglesias showed off the Samsung system's ability to create cohesive sound from all over the room, around and above the listener, without losing the clear articulation of the lead vocals from front and center.
 And the Dolby Atmos "Amaze" trailer also created a wonderfully immersive three dimensional soundstage immersing the listener in the sounds of a stormy rainforest and jungle.